backend-development/backend-development-textbook/source/caching.md

 a table with the same data instead.
 Then we can drop the original tables and are finished with the database refactoring.

+§

-In other cases you might use a view permanently: If you need both the underlying, more complex data, and the simplified data in the view.
+In other cases you might use a view **permanently**: If you need both the underlying, more complex data, and the simplified data in the view.
 Reports with aggregated data, top 10 lists, queries that use complex database expressions, or tables with a reduced set of attributes would be good examples for using a view.

+§

 For data that is accessed a lot, but changes very seldom, you can us a **materialized view**.
 In a normal view each access to the view